 “Anniversaries, Anesthesia, and Elizabeth Bishop.”
 The Millions.
 August 10, 2011.

 El Mercurio (Chile’s leading newspaper).
 Articles published (in Spanish) in the “Artes & Letras” section from July 2000 to June 2001, including: interviews with Rita Dove, Adrienne Rich, Armando Uribe (Part 1 & Part 2) and Isabel Allende; features on the historic Parisian cabaret known as Crazy Horse, the PRI in Mexico, and philanthropy in Latin America; and reviews of many books and films, including Julian Schnabel’s film version of Reinaldo Arena’s novel Before Night Falls.

 Translated from the Portuguese with Paulo Lemos Horta.
 “The Cosmopolitanism of the Poor” by Silviano Santiago.
 Los Angeles Review of Books.
 September 6, 2017.
-This theoretical essay begins with a reflection on Manoel de Oliveira‘s film “Voyage to the Beginning of the World” and is the first essay in the collection Cosmopolitanisms, forthcoming in 2017 with NYU Press.)
+This theoretical essay begins with a reflection on Manoel de Oliveira‘s film “Voyage to the Beginning of the World” and is the first essay in the collection Cosmopolitanisms, NYU Press 2017.